Hockey India League: Vedanta Kalinga Lancers vs Delhi SG Pipers, where to watch, preview, prediction, and team news

 Kalinga Lancers vs Delhi SG Pipers, Hockey India League match details

-Match Details: Delhi SG Pipers vs UP Rudras, League Match, Hockey India League 2024-25
+Match Details: Delhi SG Pipers vs Vedanta Kalinga Lancers, League Match, Hockey India League 2024-25

 Venue: Rourkela, India